-Amsterdam ranks as one of the finest international cities in the world offering world-class transport amenities.
-There are a number of ways that people can get in and around in the city.
-Hordes of travellers from around the world fly in to the Schiphol Amsterdam Airport, renowned for its award-winning services.
-Travelling into the city by train makes for a cost-effective and convenient means of travel as the Netherlands railway network is second to none.
-Not to forget travelling by means of roadways that provides convenient access to the city for those visitors who are keen on travelling by either coach or cars.
+Amsterdam is one of the most cosmopolitan cities in the world, with world-class transport facilities.
+There are a number of ways to get into and around the city.
+Hordes of travellers from all over the world fly into Amsterdam’s Schiphol Airport, which is renowned for its award-winning service.
+Travelling into the city by train is an inexpensive and convenient way to get around, as the Dutch rail network is second to none.
+Not forgetting the road network, which provides convenient access to the city for visitors who prefer to travel by bus or car.

-Public transportation in Amsterdam is equally impressive and comprises of trains, ferries, trams, buses and metro services to take you around the capital city of The Netherlands.
-Operated by the GVB, the transport system is integrated and can be accessed by means of a single card system that was recently introduced by the public transport operators.
-However, owing to the extensive array of transport options and the contradictory information available from various sources concerning the use of travel cards and tickets, commuters often find themselves in a dilemma about the transportation system in the city.
+Amsterdam’s public transport system is equally impressive and includes trains, ferries, trams, buses and metro services to get you around the capital of the Netherlands.
+Operated by the GVB, the transport system is integrated and can be accessed via a single card system recently introduced by the public transport operators.
+However, the wide range of transport options and conflicting information from different sources about the use of cards and tickets often leave commuters in a dilemma about the city’s transport system.

-Let us take a look at the various means of public transportation in Amsterdam and how they can be availed for getting around the city and travelling to its numerous destinations of tourist interest.
+Let us take a look at the various means of public transport in Amsterdam and how they can be used to get around the city and to visit its many tourist attractions.

 Getting around in Amsterdam by foot

-Since the city of Amsterdam is quite small compared to some of the other capital cities in Europe and with a concentration of all its major tourist attractions being in and around the city center, Amsterdam can be easily covered on foot.
-It also makes for a great way to explore the charms of this wonderful city.
-It is best advisable that you carry a map along with you since the network of canals, streets and bridges can all prove to be a little too confusing at the first instance.
-Also ensure that you are not walking along one of the bike trails; if you need to cross one of these trails then look for an oncoming bike before proceeding.
+Because the city of Amsterdam is quite small compared to some of Europe’s other capitals, and because all the major tourist attractions are concentrated in and around the city centre, Amsterdam is easily explored on foot.
+It is also a great way to explore the charms of this wonderful city.
+It is best to take a map with you as the network of canals, streets and bridges can be a little confusing at first.
+Also, make sure you are not walking on one of the cycle paths; if you need to cross one, look for an oncoming cyclist before proceeding.

-The streets and sidewalks are mostly lined with bricks and cobblestones so if you do not have proper, sturdy footwear for walking there is a distinct possibility that you will end up with a stubbed toe or some other form of damage to your feet.
-Also keep your eyes firmly on the ground instead of gazing up at the high rises around on you.
-Citizens of Amsterdam are very fond of dogs that are the size of Shetland ponies and you may regret stepping on one!
+The roads and pavements are mostly made of bricks and cobblestones, so if you do not have proper, sturdy footwear for walking, there is a good chance that you will end up with a stubbed toe or some other form of foot damage.
+Also, keep your eyes on the ground rather than looking up at the skyscrapers around you.
+The people of Amsterdam are very fond of dogs the size of Shetland ponies and you may regret stepping on one!

 Tram service in Amsterdam

-While walking along the canals of Amsterdam makes for half the fun of living in the city, the other half is fulfilled by riding on the smooth grey-and-blue trams rolling through most of the major streets in the city.
-Amsterdam has as many as sixteen different tram routes.
-While ten of them have their point of origin at the Centraal Station, another route passes through the place so if you are lost and need to start all over again on your journey, you can always return to this place.
+While walking along Amsterdam’s canals is half the fun of living in the city, the other half is fulfilled by riding the sleek grey and blue trams that roll through most of the city’s major streets.
+Amsterdam has no less than sixteen different tram routes.
+While ten of them originate at Centraal Station, another route passes through the square, so if you get lost and have to start your journey all over again, you can always return to this point.

-The access doors on most of the trams open automatically.
-While boarding is typically done through the rear door, indicated by a blinking signal on the outside, there are some cars which do not have these signal and you can board through any of the gateways.
-You will be required to press a button to open the door before you get off.
-Tram doors tend to close quietly and quickly so if you dawdle you may rue your missed opportunity.
+The doors on most trams open automatically.
+While boarding is usually through the rear door, indicated by a flashing signal on the outside, there are some vehicles that do not have this signal and you can board through any of the doors.
+You will need to press a button to open the door before you get off.
+Tram doors tend to close quietly and quickly, so if you dawdle you may regret your missed opportunity.

 Bus network in Amsterdam

-GVB operates an extensive bus network in Amsterdam to complement the tram service in the city.
-Like the tramways, most of the bus routes operate from the Centraal Station.
-While it is much faster to travel by tram there are a number of places in the city that can be reached only bus.
-There are also intercity and regional bus services in operation from Amsterdam.
+GVB operates an extensive bus network in Amsterdam to complement the city’s tram services.
+Like the trams, most of the bus routes start and end at Centraal Station.
+Although it is much quicker to travel by tram, there are a number of places in the city that can only be reached by bus.
+Intercity and regional bus services also operate from Amsterdam.

-Amsterdam has as many as thirty different bus lines in the city and if you have to travel to the northern areas, then this is the best mode of transport.
-You need to enter through the front, present your ticket to the driver or buy one from him to travel.
-It is better and cheaper to buy a ticket in advance for travelling on the public transport system in the city.
+Amsterdam has up to thirty different bus lines in the city and if you need to travel to the northern areas, this is the best way to get around.
+You have to get on at the front of the bus and show or buy a ticket from the driver.
+It is better and cheaper to buy a ticket in advance if you want to use public transport in the city.

 Subway Network in Amsterdam

-While the Metro network in Amsterdam pales in comparison to the labyrinthine structures prevalent in other European cities such as London and Paris, the city can boast of a subway service of its own.
-It has four lines in operation bringing in people from the suburban districts while there are services from the Central Station that can be used for reaching central Amsterdam districts such as Waterlooplein and Nieuwmarkt.
-While the Metro service is best used for fulfilling the purpose of sightseeing excursions, there are a number of sights along these lines that are worth going out of your way to visit.
-The Metro Noord-Zuidlijn, a service that is set to connect the north to the south of Amsterdam is under construction at present.
-This line, that will travel to the Central station, is slated for completion by the year 2015.
+While the metro network in Amsterdam pales in comparison to the labyrinthine structures of other European cities such as London and Paris, the city does boast its own underground system.
+There are four lines in operation, bringing people in from the suburbs, while there are services from Central Station that can be used to reach central Amsterdam districts such as Waterlooplein and Nieuwmarkt.
+While the metro is best used for sightseeing, there are a number of attractions along these lines that are well worth a visit.
+The Metro Noord-Zuidlijn, a line that will connect the north to the south of Amsterdam, is currently under construction.
+This line, which will run to Central Station, is expected to be completed by 2015.

 Taxi service in Amsterdam

-It is usually expensive to travel by means of cab service in the city.
-The minimum fare that you pay is applicable for only two kilometers of the journey.
-The tariffs are ideally displayed both on the inside and outside the cabs.
-Please note, if you are hailing a cab from one of the taxi ranks around the city, they should not refuse you short trips- this aspect was very common up until a few years back.
-Hailing a taxi can be very difficult especially on weekends but if you book one in advance, you should not have an issue.
+It is usually expensive to take a taxi in the city.
+The minimum fare you pay is only for the first two kilometres of the journey.
+Fares are usually displayed both inside and outside the taxi.
+Please note that if you hail a taxi from one of the city’s taxi ranks, you should not be refused a short trip – this was very common until a few years ago.
+Finding a taxi can be difficult, especially at weekends, but if you book one in advance you should have no problem.

 Waterways in Amsterdam

-Now that bicycling has gained immense popularity for travel in Amsterdam, the waterways do not find too many takers.
-The Canal Bus, though, is one of the effective means of getting around the city.
-While it is relatively cheap compared to some of the other means of public transportation in Amsterdam, it provides for a picturesque and fun means of travel.
-Ferry services are also available in the city with the free service operating from behind the Central Station to Amsterdam North being the most noteworthy.
+Now that cycling has become a popular way to get around Amsterdam, the waterways have not found many takers.
+However, the canal bus is one of the most effective ways to get around the city.
+Although it is relatively cheap compared to some of the other forms of public transport in Amsterdam, it is a picturesque and fun way to travel.
+Ferry services are also available in the city, with the free service from behind Central Station to Amsterdam North being the most notable.

-Conclusion: Hiring cycles to get around the city of Amsterdam has become one of the most popular means of public transportation since the well-defined cycling routes provide easy means of travel for the cyclists.
-Hiring cars is also a popular practice although the expensive parking fees often proves to be a hindrance for interested tourists.
+Conclusion: Renting bicycles to get around the city of Amsterdam has become one of the most popular means of public transport, as the well-defined cycling routes provide cyclists with an easy means of travel.
+Hiring a car is also popular, although the high parking fees are often a deterrent for tourists.

-There are also some individuals who feel that swimming is the best and healthiest means of travelling around Amsterdam, a notion that may be put down to the fact that they frequent the numerous “coffee shops” too often.
-Truth be told, such is not the case!
-While it is true that the canal waters have been cleansed significantly over the last few years and that the water quality is the best that the present generation of Amsterdammers have ever seen, the liquid that fills the water bodies is still seemingly akin to something of a brew from the witch’s cauldron: pour some down your throat and you may soon be required to have a close encounter with a stomach pump at a nearby hospital.
+There are also some people who think that swimming is the best and healthiest way to get around Amsterdam, which may be due to the fact that they visit the many ‘coffee shops’ too often.
+Truth be told, this is not the case!
+While it is true that the water in the canals has been cleaned up considerably in recent years and that the water quality is the best that the current generation of Amsterdammers has ever seen, the liquid that fills the water bodies still seems to resemble a brew from a witch’s cauldron: pour some down your throat and you may soon have to have a close encounter with a stomach pump in a nearby hospital.